-If authorization is not obtained from the Claims Administrator as required, or notification is not provided, Benefits will be subject to a \$350 reduction.
+If authorization is not obtained as required, or notification is not provided, Benefits will be subject to a \$350 reduction.

 In addition, for Non-Network Benefits, you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.